Baker Motor Co. breaks ground on new $10M Mercedes-Benz dealership in Summerville

 Lights out

 Taziki's Mediterranean Cafe closed Sunday at 306 King St. in downtown Charleston.
-The Birminghan, Ala.-based chain offers another restaurant in the Lowcountry at 320 W. Coleman Blvd. in Mount Pleasant.
+The Birminghan, Ala.-based chain has one other local restaurant at 320 W. Coleman Blvd. in Mount Pleasant.

 Pre-Turkey Day debut